Medicine Overview of Piopil Tablet

 Weight gain, Blurred vision, Respiratory tract infection, Numbness, Bone fracture.

 How to use Piopil Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Piopil 15mg Tablet at a fixed time.
+Piopil 15mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Piopil Tablet works

 Piopil 15mg tablet is an anti-diabetic medication.
 It works by increasing the body's sensitivity to insulin, a natural substance that helps control blood sugar levels.

 In Depth Information on Piopil Tablet

 Expert advice for Piopil Tablet

 - Piopil helps to control blood sugar level and avoids long-term complications.